SBNSoftware/SBNSoftware.github.io/Operations/SBN_FD/What_to_do_on_shift_new.md

     make sure also to read the bulletin board and refresh your memory about the shift procedure.
-3.  **Communicate with your shadow shifter** If you have a shadow shifter, make sure he\'s ready to shadow you.
+3.  **Communicate with your shadow shifter** If you have a shadow shifter, make sure they are ready to shadow you.
 4.  **Fill the [Shift Check-in](https://dbweb8.fnal.gov:8443/ECL/sbnfd/E/create_entry?f=Shift+Check-in)
     checklist**